hruzeda/hruzeda.github.io/script.md

 I then moved on to another company, where I worked for 2 years with educational Flash games written in Actionscript 3, Apache Flex and Adobe AIR.
 I was practicing design patterns and tried to create a framework the whole team could use to build cross platform 2D tiled games using the [Starling Framework](https://gamua.com/starling/).

-I created a Map Editor with its own a file extension via Adobe AIR (worked on any desktop platform), designed an entity pattern for NPCs and a path finding algorithm using the A\* algorythm.
+I created a Map Editor with its own a file extension via Adobe AIR (worked on any desktop platform), designed an entity pattern for NPCs and a path finding algorithm using the A\* algorithm.
 Afterwards I ported the same code to [CreateJS using Javascript](https://github.com/hruzeda/museudavida) and to [Cocos2d using C++](https://gitlab.com/ruzeda/isometric-uzeda).

 There was also an alternative solution I wrote, also using the Starling Framework, for fake isometric games.
-It distributed nodes over any image, identifying empty spaces by analysing the bitmap data.
-Coupled with the same path finding algorythm, it created game visuals like [Legend of Mana](https://store.steampowered.com/app/1175830/Legend_of_Mana/) by overlaying flat textures and placing the player between then.
+It distributed nodes over any image, identifying empty spaces by analyzing the bitmap data.
+Coupled with the same path finding algorithm, it created game visuals like [Legend of Mana](https://store.steampowered.com/app/1175830/Legend_of_Mana/) by overlaying flat textures and placing the player between them.

 ## Front End